- When is the enrollment deadline?

 No. You must submit a separate online Intent to Enroll Form for each prospective student.

-Throughout the school year, NSA hosts an information meeting for prospective parents on the first Wednesday of each month.
+Throughout the school year, NSA hosts an information meeting for prospective parents on the first Wednesday of various months.
 Each fall, NSA also offers several evening meetings, Kindergarten and middle school round-ups.
 You can RSVP to attend any of these special meetings on our School Tours page. (link to http://www.nstaracademy.org/enrollment/school-tours/)

 NSA follows the Douglas County School District policy for Kindergarten age requirements.
 In order to enter Kindergarten, your student must be five (5) years old on or before October 1st of the year they are enrolling.